vdn-projects/serverless-todo-app/README.md

 # Introduction
-* This project is to demonstrate a simple TODO application writen in NodeJS.
-It backend includes Lambda function to handle request collected from API Gateway.
+* This project is to demonstrate a simple TODO application writen in NodeJS as backend and ReactJS as front end.
+The backend project is deployed to AWS services including Lambda to host NodeJS logic, API Gateway to handle HTTP request, S3 to store images and DynamoDB to store user's TODO records.
+The process is supported by Serverless framework which produces CloudFormation template to start building expected infrastructure within AWS services.
 * This application will allow creating/removing/updating/fetching TODO items.
 Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.
   <p align="center">
     <image src="images/todo-app.jpg" width="70%">